 If a team wins two games in a row, they have won back to back victories.

 Okay, fingers crossed for back to back wins.
-Let’s head to the match.
+Let’s head to the match and continue to talk about football.

 2. At The Stadium